The Liver Tumor Segmentation Benchmark (LiTS): Methods

 \subsubsection{Detection metrics}

+Considering the clinical relevance of lesion detection, we introduce three detection metrics in the additional analysis.
+The metrics are calculated globally to avoid potential issues when the patient has no tumors.
+There must be a known correspondence between predicted and reference lesions to evaluate the lesion-wise metrics.
+Since \emph{lesions} are all defined as a single binary map, this correspondence must be determined between the prediction and reference masks' connected components.
+Components may not necessarily have a one-to-one correspondence between the two masks.
+The details of the correspondence algorithm are presented in \ref{correspondence_alg}.

+\emph{Individual lesions} are defined as 3D connected components within an image.
+A lesion is considered detected if the predicted lesion has sufficient overlap with its corresponding reference lesion, measured as the intersection over the union of their respective segmentation masks.
+It allows for a count of true positive, false positive, and false-negative detection, from which we compute the \emph{precision} and \emph{recall} of lesion detection.
+The metrics are defined as follows:

-A lesion is considered detected if the predicted lesion has a sufficient overlap with its corresponding reference lesion, measured as the intersection over union of their respective segmentation masks.
-This allows for a count of true positive, false positive, and false negative detections, from which we compute the \textbf{precision} and \textbf{recall} of lesion detection.
-Detection performance is evaluated at intersection over union greater than 0 as well as greater than 0.5, with the former being the most sensitive.
+\emph{Individual lesions} are defined as 3D connected components within an image.
+A lesion is considered detected if the predicted lesion has sufficient overlap with its corresponding reference lesion, measured as the intersection over the union of their respective segmentation masks.
+It allows for a count of true positive, false positive, and false-negative detection, from which we compute the \emph{precision} and \emph{recall} of lesion detection.
+The metrics are defined as follows: